 What the ATEX Family Includes

-The family comprises two purpose-built hardware components that work together to deliver complete intrinsically safe RTLS capability, fully integrated with the broader Litum platform.
+The family comprises two purpose-built hardware components that work together to deliver complete intrinsically safe RTLS capability for hazardous area environments, fully integrated with the broader Litum platform.

 Litum ATEX Gateway